The form teacher in Year 6 is Mme Magali Clayton

 Your child will go on a number of trips in Year 6 as part of the curriculum.
 These include Lincoln castle, a mosque, a science workshop and an outward bound trip.
 The cost of all trips is included in the fees.

 Communication between staff and parents is vital to an excellent working relationship and ensuring that your child gets the maximum out of his or her time at St. Hugh's.
-Your child will be given a handbook which contains relevant information for your child and their reading record.
 If you have anything you wish to discuss face to face, your child’s Class Teacher is happy to see you at the end of the day.
-We ask that you make an appointment to do this by contacting the School Office or emailing the relevant teacher.
-Alternatively, you may email the form or subject teachers directly but please allow up to 72 hours for a response.
+We ask that you make an appointment to do this by contacting the School Office or emailing the form or subject teachers directly but please allow up to 72 hours for a response.
 Their email addresses can be found by clicking here.

 At four and eight week intervals in the Autumn term, you will receive a effort grade sheet for each subject.
 These are also sent home at half term in the Spring and Summer terms.
-You will also receive a written report at the end of each term.
+You will also receive written reports throughout the course of the year.

 There are two parents evenings during the year.
-These are held in the Autumn and Summer term in the Forbes Hall.
+These are held in the Autumn and Summer term.
 No appointments are necessary and you will be able to see all your child's teachers if you so wish.